groonga/groonga/doc/source/reference/commands/select.rst

 ``drilldown_calc_target``
 """""""""""""""""""""""""

-It specifies the target column for :ref:`select-drilldown-calc-types`.
+Specifies the target column for :ref:`select-drilldown-calc-types`.

 If you specify a calculation type that needs a target column such as ``MAX`` in :ref:`select-drilldown-calc-types` but you omit